-Other than gathering dust in your shrine to now defunct and obsolete consoles, an old PlayStation DualShock 3 controller may just but what you are looking for to play new and old titles on PC, especially if the good old mouse and keyboard setup is proving tiresome.
+Other than collecting dust in your shrine to now defunct and obsolete consoles, an old PlayStation DualShock 3 controller might just but what you are looking for to play new and old titles on PC, especially if the good old mouse and keyboard setup is proving tiresome.
 To boot, it’s a novel upcycling solution.

 How do you sync a PlayStation 3 controller on PC?
 Sadly, it isn’t as simple as plugging it in via a USB cable like Microsoft’s proprietary Xbox controller, but it’s well worth the trouble.

 Before you start, gather up your old PlayStation 3 controller and the mini-USB capable used to charge the controller.
 If not, a standard mini-USB capable goes for next to nothing over on Amazon or at any local electronics outlet.

 If you are still using a PlayStation 3, make sure it’s switched off before proceeding as it can interfere with the setup process.

 Table of ContentsShow

 To sync up the controller, we are effectively trying to fool Windows 10 into thinking it is, in fact, an Xbox controller.
 To do this, we’ll need specific drivers.

 To begin, download and install the following drivers: Microsoft DirectX runtime, Microsoft Visual C++ 2010 Redistributable Package, Microsoft .NET Framework 4.5, Microsoft Visual C++ 2013 runtime, and Xbox 360 controller driver (only if you’re running anything other than Windows 10).

 Alternatively, plug the smaller end of the USB cable into the back of the PlayStation 3 controller, then connect the other, standard, end to an available USB port on the PC.
 Windows will then trigger several driver downloads.

 However, depending on your version of Windows, it may not download them all, causing issues further down the road.
 That’s why we recommend downloading them manually to be sure.